Cems95/424-web-example/README.md

 THis project enables us to learn source code control using git
 ### Purpose
 TO have code we can use for hands on excersises
+##  Conflict on Master
+this section will be different on the conflict branch

 - Bulleted
 - List